 A Cabinet-level position that serves on the National Security Council and leads the Administration’s efforts to combat global climate change.

-Podesta currently serves the Biden Administration as the Senior Adviser on Clean Energy Innovation and Implementation.
+Podesta served the Biden Administration as the Senior Adviser on Clean Energy Innovation and Implementation.
 He previously served the Obama Administration as Counselor and the Clinton Administration as Deputy Chief of Staff for Operations and Staff Secretary.
 He also served as a member of the U.N.
 Secretary General’s High-Level Panel of Eminent Persons on the Post-2015 Development Agenda.
 He is also the founder of the Center for American Progress.

 Past statements on development, diplomacy, and U.S. global leadership: